-I am a recently-graduated researcher in the McQueen lab.
-I am broadly interested in the intersection of materials chemistry, condensed matter physics, and quantum materials.
+I am a postdoctoral researcher broadly interested in the intersection of materials chemistry, condensed matter physics, and quantum materials.
 I am particularly motivated by the way chemically precise materials design may provide insight into unresolved physics problems.
 My strengths lie in solid state materials synthesis, floating zone single crystal growth, powder x-ray diffraction, and Laue diffraction.

-I am currently exploring the origin of color in YbxLu2-xTi2O7 and its relationship to the materials’ magnetic ground states.
-Previous work includes the development of a new synthetic method for Lu3Al5O12 single crystals and an exploration of material aging in the (Ba,Sr)2CaWO6 systems.
+As a graduate student in the McQueen lab, I previously explored the origin of color in YbxLu2-xTi2O7, developed a new synthetic method for Lu3Al5O12 single crystals, and investigated material aging in the (Ba,Sr)2CaWO6 systems.

 Contact info: Email: sbernier@jhu.edu Tel.: Avail. by request Zoom: Avail. by request CV: #CV Google Scholar: Shannon M. Bernier ORCID: 0000-0002-1036-6255 ResearchGate: Shannon Bernier LinkedIn: Shannon M. Bernier GitHub: sbernierjhu